Anant/Cassandra.Toolkit/docs/setup/README.md

 ### Run the Ansible Playbook
 Finally you are ready to install the toolkit onto your nodes using Ansible Playbook.
 Be sure to pass in the arguments corresponding to the tools you chose from [Step 1.2](./setup.ansible-config-files.md#step-1.2-choose-what-tools-to-install).

-Below are some examples to get you started, using the `_local` env.
+Below are some examples to get you started, assuming and env called `testing`.
 Most of the args passed in using `-e` can also be passed in using `envs/<your-env>/group_vars/all.yml`, besides AWS credentials.

 <br/>

 ### Examples
 #### Example A: With Defaults Only
 This is the basic ansible-playbook command.
-This will only install tools based on variables set in `envs/_local/group_vars/all.yml`.
+This will only install tools based on variables set in `envs/<YOUR ENV>/group_vars/all.yml`.

 ```
+# assuming this docs/setup dir is the current dir, and <YOUR ENV> is "testing":
-ansible-playbook -i ./envs/_local/hosts.ini ./playbooks/cassandra-tools-install.yml
+ansible-playbook -i ../../config/envs/testing/hosts.ini ../../src/ansible/playbooks/cassandra-tools-install.yml
 ```

 #### Example B: Enable CLI Features